cppgent0/socket-oneline/README.md

     - "ping" : the server will respond with "pong".
 The client can use this to confirm that the socket and communication channel are alive and responsive
-    - "quit" : the server will initiate a disconnect from the current client
+    - "disconnect" : the server will initiate a disconnect from the current client
+    - "shutdown" : the server will disconnect and then shutdown
     - "invalid" - the server has caught an exception when converting the incoming packet to ASCII (e.g. decode ('utf-8'))